HomeMadeGaming/JUMP-html5/README.md

 Control

 -----------------------------------
 v.
+0.1.1[04/10/14]
+Prevent player from walking infinitely off the horizon.
+Added map for debugging purposes.
+Replaced if-then statements for key press and key release with switches.
+Made the jump button a boolean instead of an integer.
+Made changing from one map to another smoother.
+Replaced the if-then statement in loadMap() with switches.

+Issues: still missing some maps. still missing some gold and silver to collect. still missing some traps.

+v.
 0.1.0
 Added level design engine
 	Levels can be designed by assigning an array to the floor object.
 Number between 1 and 100 represent platform height on the screen.